Acumatica/Acumatica-Surveys/Installation & Setup Guide.md

 Users can select specific recipients from the list or click **SEND ALL.** Selected records could be also be sent with the “SEND” option.

 ## Adminstration/Maintenence of Surveys (Process Survey Menu)

-Now that you have created a survey and sent it out, you have addtional functionality to manage & maintain your surveys.
+Now that you have created a survey and sent it out, you have additional functionality to manage & maintain your surveys.
 This new functionality provides addtional *options* which we added in phase 2 our our community development efforts.
 You will find these new options in the **Actions** dropdown box under the Processing Survey page ( including *Send New, Remind Un-Answered, Expire Un-Answered, and ALL (New, Remind, Expire).

 <img src="/docs/images/SS5-SendSurveySend2.PNG" height="50%" width="50%">